 Migration is the movement of animals from one locale to another in response to changes in environmental conditions.
 Many species of birds migrate, and so do many invertebrates.
 Probably the most famous long-distance insect migrant is the monarch butterfly, which flies over 3,000 miles from New York and areas north to the mountains of central Mexico.
 The butterflies that emerge here in the fall begin to fly south in late August and September, often congregating to rest and feed along the coast near Jamaica Bay and Breezy Point.
 Some dragonflies also migrate south for the winter, although biologists aren't sure exactly where or how far they go.
 Researchers at Rutgers and Princeton Universities are now using radio transmitters to track the fall movements of green darner dragonflies.
-Along the coast, horseshoe crabs and sand shrimp migrate from estuaries and shoreline for nectar and other sugar sources to feed themselves.
-As food becomes scarce in the fall, wasps scavenge whatever they can get - including food from your picnic table or garbage cans, overripe fruit, or even pet food that's placed outside.
-With the onset of the first frosts, only new queens will survive the winter, hiding in leaf litter, under bark on trees, or in the basements and walls of people's homes.
+Along the coast, horseshoe crabs and sand shrimp migrate from estuaries and shoreline habitats to deeper waters for the winter.